Geographic Spines in the 2020 Census Disclosure Avoidance System: Bringing Off-Spine Entities Closer to the Spine

-Since all entities are assumed to be contained within the US, the final OSED for entity $k$ can be found by applying these recursions to the root geounit and defining this OSED as $c[k,1,1].$ Afterward, our final objective function is defined by a reduce operation, such as a function that returns the mean or maximum OSED.
-This is summarized in Algorithm \ref{OSED}.
+Since all entities are assumed to be contained within the US, the final OSED for entity $k$ can be found by applying these recursions up to the root geounit and defining this OSED as $c[k,1,1].$ Afterward, our final objective function is defined by applying the reduce operation $h:\nn^{\textup{Card}(\mathcal{K})} \rightarrow \rr$ to the OSEDs, which, for example, can be defined as the arithmetic mean or the max function.
+This computation is summarized in Algorithm \ref{OSED}.

 \LinesNotNumbered